Elizabeth Warren Pressed To Support Release Of NDAs Reportedly Hidden In Congress

 “I was basically blackballed.
 There was nowhere I could go,” she said.

-As noted in the petition, Cernovich was the one who unearthed documents the revealing that congressman Conyers settled a sexual harassment lawsuit in Congress with taxpayer money, which led him to resign.
+As noted in the petition, Cernovich was the one who unearthed documents that revealed that congressman Conyers settled a sexual harassment lawsuit in Congress with taxpayer money, which led him to resign.

 I am a lead co-sponsor with @RepDeSantis of the Congressional Accountability and Hush Fund Elimination Act, which will end the Office of Compliance's ability to use taxpayer dollars to settle sexual assault and sexual harassment claims against members of Congress. pic.twitter.com/aMbc9SunnC